AdobeDocs/experience-cloud.en/help/mobile-android-implementation/analytics.md

 # Add Adobe Analytics

 In this lesson, you will enable Adobe Analytics tracking in your app.
-You will collect "Lifecycle" metrics (environment-based information), track screen loads and track user actions.

 [Adobe Analytics](https://marketing.adobe.com/resources/help/en_US/reference/) is an industry-leading solution that empowers you to understand your customers as people and steer your business with customer intelligence.

-In the lesson [Add Extensions](launch-add-extensions.md), you added the Adobe Analytics extension to your Launch property.
-In the lesson [Install the Mobile SDK](launch-install-the-mobile-sdk.md) you imported the extension into the sample application.
-These steps have prepared you to track your app in Adobe Analytics.
+In the [Add Extensions](launch-add-extensions.md) and [Install the Mobile SDK](launch-install-the-mobile-sdk.md) lessons, you added the Adobe Analytics extension to your Launch property and imported it into the sample application.
 Now all you have to do is add code to track the states and actions in your app!

 ## Learning Objectives

 At the end of this lesson, you will be able to:

-* Verify that Lifecycle metrics are being sent to Adobe Analytics, after the basic SDK implementation
+* Verify that Lifecycle metrics are being sent to Adobe Analytics
 * Add code to track states in your app with additional data
 * Add code to track actions in your app with additional data